24/7 Emergency Care. Our patients are first.

 These causes may still require medical attention depending on severity and persistence:

-Excessive sweating, including clammy skin, is a recognized symptom. - Hyperhidrosis
+Excessive sweating, including clammy skin, is a recognized symptom.
+Hypoglycemia can be caused by skipped meals, diabetes medications, alcohol, or strenuous exercise.

 A medical condition characterized by excessive sweating that occurs regardless of temperature or activity.
 It most commonly affects the palms, soles, underarms, or face.